I recently noticed an old email I got from a mastodon server I’m on asking me to be more specific about the “NSFW” content-warnings I had on some of my posts, saying that they should be more specific to describe why each post is NSFW. I happen to agree. But is there a way to automate this? Challenge

 Multiple replacements happening in-series.

 I could store a list of rules in the settings and have the program apply them in order.
 Each rule checks for certain keywords and makes adjustments to the description.
 This works because each rule is simple and only needs to be aware of its own changes.
-Text-replacement causes the effects of multiple rules to combine together.
-Priority is just a matter of what order the rules get applied.
+By doing multiple text-replacements, their effects can combine together.
+Priority is just a matter of what order these replacement-rules get applied.

 # The idea is each rule checks for a set of tags.
 If they’re all present, then the rule applies, which means it searches for a piece of text in the description, and then replaces it with different text.